Skip to main content

 Monitor Endpoint Availability

-If endpoint downtime occurs, messages may be lost even after the automatic retry (1 time).
+If the endpoint experiences downtime, messages may be lost even after the automatic retry (1 attempt).

-• Operate a health check endpoint to confirm the availability of the listener server.
+• Operate a health check endpoint to monitor listener server availability.

-• Integrate an alerting system (PagerDuty, Slack, etc.) for immediate response during downtime.
+• Integrate an alerting system (PagerDuty, Slack, etc.) for immediate response to downtime.

 Track Failed Messages in the Console